 bref = briefly > brièvement = briefly

 Think you’ve got French grammar covered?
 Think again.
-Try our 10-day free trial of Frantastique, short, personalized and fun French lessons to master French in record time.
+Learn French online thanks to Frantastique – short, personalized and fun French lessons to master French in record time.

 8 thoughts on “5 French grammar rules that will give you nightmares”